json-schema-org/json-schema-spec/jsonschema-core.md

 `unevaluatedProperties`) or for application consumption (e.g. `title` or `readOnly`).
 Annotation values may be of any type and are defined by the keywords that produced them.

+Output specifications which include annotations SHOULD be written such that they can be easily associated with the data defined in {{collect}} and SHOULD use the terms defined by this document to do so.

 ### Dropped Annotations